New Mechanisms of Action

 In a Phase 1 clinical trials, LX1033 was well tolerated at all doses and produced a statistically significant reduction in serotonin synthesis as measured by the reduction in levels of 5-hydroxyindoleacetic acid (5-HIAA), a biomarker for serotonin synthesis.
 Importantly, a greater reduction in serotonin synthesis was achieved with lower and less frequent dosing than was observed with LX1031, which had previously demonstrated clinical benefit to IBS patients in a Phase 2a clinical trial.

-Lexicon is currently conducting a Phase 2 clinical trial of LX1033 in 360 patients with IBS-d.
-Results from this trial are expected in the third quarter of 2013.
+Lexicon has completed enrollment in a Phase 2 clinical trial of LX1033 in 360 patients with IBS-d.
+Results from this trial are expected in the fourth quarter of 2013.
 For more detailed information regarding the top-line Phase 1 results, please see our press release here.

 About Irritable Bowel Syndrome

 IBS is a common disorder characterized by abdominal pain, cramping, and changes in bowel function.
 It is classified according to three categories:

 • IBS-d: Diarrhea

 • Mixed: Symptoms of diarrhea alternating with constipation